 The Board of Directors recognizes the importance of managing risk and is ultimately responsible for defining the risk appetite of the Company.
-The Board of Directors set Company-wide limits and rules to define risk appetite around credit, liquidity, market, counterparty and operational risk based on recommendations from the Board's Risk Committee.
+The Board of Directors set Company-wide limits and rules to define risk appetite around credit, liquidity, market, counterparty and operational risk based on recommendations from the Board's Risk Committee which management must adhere.

-These limits and rules define the firmwide risk governance framework to which management must adhere.
 The management committees are then responsible for setting more specific limits and rules at the business and subsidiary levels to ensure adherence to the Company-wide risk appetite.